universe-builders/universe-builders.github.io/void-survivors/narrative-direction.md

 ## Why tell this story now?

-This is a story which resonates with the feeling of helplessness that people feel in the face of climate change and ecosystem degredation on Earth.
+This is a story which resonates with the feeling of helplessness that people feel in the face of climate change and ecosystem degradation on Earth.

 It inspires people through the promise that with enough people collaborating and contributing, the world can be saved and be a sanctuary for all.
 Only through inaction will the perpetuate and remain.